I picked up some advice from a mentor about 14 years ago. He told me a legacy worth leaving involves memories worth repeating.

 - Sign up for family camps or service trips together.
 Shared experiences and serving experiences are key.

-- Open an NCF fund as a wedding present for your kids when they get married.
+- Open an NCF Giving Fund (donor-advised fund) as a wedding present for your kids when they get married.

 - Share serving opportunities with friends and significant others as kids get older.